 A time-lapse camera is going to be different from a camera that works well in sports photography.
 Sports photography needs a fast frame-per-second rate, super speedy auto-focus and even a tracking system.

 A time-lapse camera needs none of those things because speed isn’t important.
 What is important is a high-resolution sensor, the ability to shoot in RAW and the ability to work well in subdued light conditions.

 Quality is key in both areas.
 Your project will look better with a higher resolution camera.

 On top of your time-lapse camera, you will need a tripod, an intervalometer and a fast and large capacity CF or SD card.
 It needs to be big, as you will be taking 400+ images.
 It also needs to be fast, so that the camera doesn’t stop the process due to buffering rates.

 Best Time-Lapse Camera Options

 Time-lapse projects can be seen in two different areas; either short-term or long-term.
-Short term would be setting up your system, capturing sunset and then packing up to go home.
+Short term would be setting up your system, capturing a sunset time-lapse and then packing up to go home.

 A long-term project would mean setting up a system and leaving it to capture for weeks or even months.
 A construction project over a period of time, for example.